lmtoy/lmtoy_2021-S1-US-3/README.md

 A total of 46 (so far) science obsnum's were taken in the CO line (115.3 GHz).
 7 of those are clearly bad, and perhaps more.

-Current RMS is down to 21 mK, but the current last combination up to 99703 has bad data included, as the mom0 looks bad.
-The combo  up through 98737 looks in fact much better (rms 24 mK)
+Current RMS is down to just under 21 mK.

 ## LMTOY Data Reduction